ikorotkaya/hamburg_architecture/README.md

 ## Contributions

-Contributions to the Miles Experiences app are welcome!
+Contributions to the Hamburg Architecture app are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to submit an issue or a pull request. 👋🏼

 ## Licence